irorerejuliet/irorerejuliet/README.md

 ### 💡 What I Bring
 - Hands-on experience building interactive web apps and clones like Instagram and Starlink
 - Strong understanding of frontend best practices and responsive design
-- Passion for learning new technologies and applying them to real-world projects
+- Skilled in writing clean, maintainable, and scalable code
-- Dedication to clean, maintainable code and scalable solutions
+- Passion for staying updated with modern web technologies and best practices

 ---